Aliases for SUPT5H Gene

 GeneCards Summary for SUPT5H Gene

-SUPT5H (Suppressor Of Ty 5 Homolog (S. Cerevisiae)) is a Protein Coding gene.
-Among its related pathways are Disease and Gene Expression.
-GO annotations related to this gene include protein heterodimerization activity and enzyme binding.
+SUPT5H (SPT5 Homolog, DSIF Elongation Factor Subunit) is a Protein Coding gene.
+Diseases associated with SUPT5H include Hiv-1.
+Among its related pathways are Formation of the HIV-1 Early Elongation Complex and Gene Expression.
+GO annotations related to this gene include poly(A) RNA binding and chromatin binding.

 UniProtKB/Swiss-Prot for SUPT5H Gene